 Discover The Fairmount Commuter Rail Line May 8 through May 21

-“The Fairmount Line offers a fast and convenient way to travel between the neighborhoods of Hyde Park, Dorchester, Mattapan, Roxbury, and into the city’s Financial District,” said Acting MBTA General Manager Brian Shortsleeve.
-“It’s only a thirty minute trip to South Station from the end of the line in Fairmount and even less time from the stations stops along the way.
-For two weeks, beginning this Monday, we hope people take advantage of the fare-free service, and learn the benefits of quick and easy train travel.”
+"The Fairmount Line offers a fast and convenient way to travel between the neighborhoods of Hyde Park, Dorchester, Mattapan, Roxbury, and into the city’s Financial District," said Acting MBTA General Manager Brian Shortsleeve.
+"It's only a thirty minute trip from Readville to South Station for weekday morning customers taking the 7:15 train.
+For two weeks next month, we hope people take advantage of the fare-free service, and learn the benefits of quick and easy train travel."

 "It's exciting to showcase the transit solutions afforded by the Fairmount Line," said Keolis General Manager and CEO David Scorey.
 "We look forward to demonstrating the value of the Commuter Rail to members of the Fairmount Line’s communities who otherwise may not have explored this convenient option."